Thursday, April 21, 2016

 Our worth… God's glory

 God says we alone are in his image (nothing else created in all the universe is LIKE God like we are!).
 Because of this, we are of tremendous value and worth to God, for only we can reflect God (who is of infinite, eternal, and absolute worth) back to him and out to others in a way no other creature or created thing can.
-Other than his eternal Son, who is the radiance of his glory and the exact representation of his nature, we are the most capable of this.
+Other than his eternal Son (begotten, not created), who is the radiance of his glory and the exact representation of his nature, we have the greatest capacity for this.

-We were created to recognize and take part in God himself, the most valuable (most High) of all, and made to be infinitely valued/loved by him.
-Our worth and value are precisely because we have the capacity to show forth, bring attention to, and raise awareness of the greatest and most worthy of all beings, only second to Christ himself, our "big" brother - Hebrews 2:11,17; Romans 8:29.
-Only we can also receive God's love; appreciate and enjoy his glory in a manner equivalent to God's (Jesus) receiving and enjoying it.
+We were created to recognize and take part in God himself, the most valuable (most High) of all, and made to partake of infinite value/love from him.
+Our worth and value are precisely because we have the capacity to ¹show forth, bring attention to, and raise awareness of the greatest and most worthy of all beings, only second to Christ himself, our "big" brother - Hebrews 2:11,17; Romans 8:29.
+As creatures only we can receive God's love; appreciate and enjoy his glory in a manner equivalent to God's (Jesus) receiving and enjoying it.

-Incredible as all this is, we reject this because we prefer to be our own god.
-We value our independence more than our true joy and highest good i.e. which is being in union with the Highest of all.
+Incredible as all this is, we reject this because we prefer to be our own god (dumb, right?).
+We value our independence more than our true joy and highest good i.e. which is being in union with and partaking of the Highest of all.

 Because we are disconnected from God, the ground and source of our being and value, we live with a subtle, buried, and deep sense of guilt, shame, worthlessness, and inadequacy.
 As a result, we are always seeking to do things to prove we are not worthless but important and valuable.
 We are constantly attempting to prove our worth by doing "important" things.